jacksund/simmate/docs/getting_started/workflows/submit_to_a_cluster.md

 !!! warning
     This section may be challenging for beginners.
 If possible, work through it with an experienced user or someone from your IT department.
 Don't be discouraged if it takes more than an hour -- there's a lot to learn!

+!!! tip
+    Moving files around or transferring them between your local computer and the supercomputer can be challenging in the command line.
+It's much easier with a program like [FileZilla](https://filezilla-project.org/), [MobaXTerm](https://mobaxterm.mobatek.net/), or another file transfer program.
+We recommend MobaXTerm, but it's entirely optional and up to you.

+----------------------------------------------------------------------

+## Overview

 Up until now, you've been running Simmate on your local desktop or laptop.
-However, as we saw in the previous section, we need VASP (which requires Linux) for Simmate's workflows to run.
-Most of the time, you'll be using a University or Federal supercomputer (also known as "high performance computing (HPC) clusters"), which will already have VASP installed.
+However, as we saw in the previous sections, we need a DFT software (which often requires Linux) for Simmate's workflows to run.
+Most of the time, you'll be using a University or Federal supercomputer (also known as "high performance computing (HPC) clusters"), which will already have some of this software (VASP, QE, etc.) installed.

-----------------------------------------------------------------------

-## Cluster-Specific Guides
+### Cluster-Specific Guides

 For teams actively using Simmate, we provide additional notes and examples for submitting to specific clusters.
 This includes: